syncfusion-content/xamarin-docs/Xamarin/Diagram/Diagram.md

 {% endtabs %}

 ## SaveAsImage
 To save the output screen shot of the diagram control in image format using the [SaveAsImage](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_SaveAsImage) method.
-It’s using default format image.png File Name - it’s generated automatically by using the Current Date and Time.Save the sfdiagram with Specific ImageFormat.
+It’s using default format image.png File Name - it’s generated automatically by using the Current Date and Time.Save the diagram with Specific ImageFormat.
  The following code sample explains this.

 {% highlight c# %}